sensel/morph-docs/docs/morph.md

 Since there is no standard MMC message for "loop," the loop button sends a MIDI note, allowing you to use software MIDI latch (or learn) to use it to control the Loop function in your software.

 <a name="piano-fn1">1</a> - MIDI notes conventionally start at note number 0, named C-2.
-This is not a standard, as it has been broken many times, but most music software today tends to call MIDI note 60 C3.
+This is not a standard, as this convention has been broken many times, but most music software today tends to call MIDI note 60 C3.

 ### Drums
 ![Sensel Morph Drum Overlay callouts](img/overlay_drums_callouts.jpg)